antoniocapelo/AngularJS-ModalFactory/README.md

-AngularJS-ModalService
+AngularJS-ModalFactory
 ======================

-#### Simple AngularJS service for the creation of modal dialogs.
+#### Simple AngularJS factory for the creation of modal dialogs.

 ## Description
 This service returns a modal dialog factory, based on a configuration object passed on each creation.